telerik/xamarin-forms-docs/nativecontrols/android/listview/listview-other.md

 ---
 title: Other Features
-page_title: RadListView Other Features | Telerik UI for Android Documentation
+page_title: RadListView Other Features | Telerik UI for Xamarin.Android Documentation
 description: An article about the other features in RadListView for Android.
 slug: listview-other
 tags: radlistview, features, list